aixoss/aix-puppet/README.md

     increased, license agreement is accepted, apply mode -- Better mngt of c_rsh return codes
     -- Better messages on validating 'download' parameters -- NIM resource for update always deleted at beginning so that it is recreated.
       This to prevents some cases from occurring : location has been moved while NIM resource remains.
     -- New facter 'applied_manifest' to display in logs the applied manifest : manifests/init.pp
     -- flrtvc NIM resource rebuilt each time, and not reused if it exists -- Robustify suma error paths: better flow of exceptions and errors -- Change the path where flrtvc yaml files are stored.
-They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./output/flrtvc direcory.
+They were into 'root' directory indicated  into ./manifests/init.pp,
+      they are now under ./output/flrtvc directory.
     -- Fix custom type 'clean' parameter is changed to 'force' parameter If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
        By default force is set to 'no', meaning we keep everything.
     -- One status file per target is necessary, otherwise if several 'fix' clauses, then last one overrides previous ones.
-Therefore we'll have these files ./output/flrtvc/<target>_StatusAfterEfixInstall.yml<br>
+Therefore we'll have these files
+     ./output/flrtvc/<target>_StatusAfterEfixInstall.yml<br>
      ./output/flrtvc/PuppetAix_StatusAfterEfixRemoval_<target>.yml<br>
      ./output/flrtvc/<target>_StatusBeforeEfixInstall.yml<br>